-The ACPO Criminal Records Office and its associated national units are hosted by Hampshire.
+The Association of Chief Police Officers' Criminal Records Office (ACRO) and its associated national units are hosted by Hampshire.
 Collaborative agreements in respect of ACRO are in place with all 43 forces in England and Wales as at 31 March 2023.